joaogerd/sharedLibs/README.md

 # sharedLibs

+This is a collection of commonly shared libraries known as sharedLibs, which are required for several CPTEC applications.
+There are two main types of libraries: those developed by CPTEC (referred to as CPTECLIBS) and those developed by NCEP (referred to as NCEPLIBS).

+The NCEPLIBS were forked from the [NOAA-EMC](https://github.com/NOAA-EMC) GitHub repository, and all documentation can be accessed there.

+Below is a brief description of CPTECLIBS and NCEPLIBS (NCEPLIBS description is from the [NOAA-EMC](https://github.com/NOAA-EMC) GitHub readme).

 ## CPTECLIBS

+### Introduction

 This is a collection of libraries commonly known as CPTECLIBS that are required for several CPTEC applications e.g. GSI, SCANTEC, pyBAM etc. For